Kailari/kokonaisuus-book/src/chapter_4.md

 Declarative macros
 ------------------
 We are going to use something called *"declarative macros"* as starting point of our implementation.
 To start defining a macro, we call `macro_rules! macro_name {...}`.
-One might have noticed that some calls we are making have the exclamation mark (`!`) appended: This marks a call to a macro. *(Which means that we are calling a macro to create a macro!)*
+Earlier, one might have noticed that some calls we are making have the exclamation mark (`!`) appended *(e.g. `println!`, `write!`)*.
+The exclamation mark is used to indicate executing a macro. *(Which means that we are calling a macro to create a macro!)*

 Now, we start with something simple: let's write a macro without any parameters which just has our `IteratorTuple` implementation in it.
 ```rust